Melykuti/COVID-19/README.md

 * Time it takes for the number of currently infected people to double

-* Latest reported number of infectious cases
+* Latest reported number of total cases

-* My estimate for number of infectious cases at present.
+* My estimate for number of total cases at present.
 (I describe at the end of the Analysis why it is missing in certain cases.)

 * R^2 of linear regression fit